brendobrendo/arborist_plan/notes.md

 ## **§4: Exemptions for Rental Properties**
 1. **Tenants of rental properties** shall be **exempt** from the arborist certification requirement under **§1**.
 2. The responsibility for hedge maintenance on rental properties shall **default to the property owner or landlord**, who must ensure compliance with **§2 and §3**.

+---

+## **§5: Greenagers Club – Community Training & Involvement**
+1. The **Greenagers Club** shall be established as a **youth leadership program** focused on arboriculture, hedge maintenance, and environmental stewardship.
+2. Greenagers will:
+   - Participate in **community tree planting, pruning, and hedge trimming projects**.
+   - Receive hands-on training from **certified arborists**.
+   - Earn **ranked certifications** in landscape maintenance through structured skill-building exercises.
+3. Participation in the Greenagers Club may be used as a **qualifying alternative** to the homeowner’s arborist examination requirement under **§1**.

+---

+## **§6: GreenNeighbor – Peer-to-Peer Hedge Maintenance App**
+1. The town shall operate **GreenNeighbor**, a **municipal peer-to-peer mobile app** for hedge and tree maintenance services.
+2. GreenNeighbor will:
+   - Allow **property owners to book laborers** for hedge and tree trimming services.
+   - Enable **certified arborists** to list services and set pricing based on demand.
+   - Use town-maintained property data to **calculate fair quotes** for services based on hedge dimensions and labor supply.
+3. The app will ensure **dynamic pricing** that accounts for the **supply and demand of available labor**, ensuring competitive and transparent pricing.
+4. Municipal oversight will ensure **fair wage standards** and **quality control** for all listed services.